ivelten/FSharp.Data.AgensGraph.Samples/README.md

 END$$;
 ```

-3. Unique ID generator extension is needed by the component, but not automatically provided on the database.
+Also, an Unique ID generator extension is needed by the component, but not automatically provided on the database.
 Currently, a sql script is necessary to work with the component:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```

+### Query error: parameter building

-4. Some matching queries are giving an error with a `@` character near an identifier.
+Some matching queries are giving an error with a `@` character near an identifier.
 This seems to be happening when using an object obtained from another query.
 For example:

 ```fsharp
 let employee id =